Stage to Tucson: Plot

 John Butterfield, owner of Butterfield Overland Mail, visits newly elected President Abraham Lincoln two months before his inauguration to complain about the loss of ten of his stagecoaches between Apache Pass and Tucson.
-Lincoln wants to ensure that Butterfield's coaches continue to bring the gold from California to help finance any possible conflict with the southern states, but cannot provide any assistance to Butterfield.
+Lincoln wants to ensure that Butterfield's coaches continue to bring the gold from California to help finance any possible conflict with the Southern United States, but cannot provide any assistance to Butterfield.

 Grif Holbrook is on a stage which is stopped by apparent bandits who are in fact a posse led by sheriff Winters.
 Winters has a warrant for Holbrook for the theft of $2200.
 Grif, who had jumped from the stage before it stopped, turns the tables on Winters and his men but when he finds out who Winters is and why he stopped the stage, he gives himself up.
 Winters takes Holbrook to Butterfield who has arranged for the warrant as a ruse to get to speak to his ex-partner Grif so he can ask for help to stop the theft of his stages.
 Grif declines saying he is heading to California to buy a farm and retire.

 Grif, having finally been convinced by Butterfield to take over his Tucson office, takes a stagecoach which stops at a stage post where Kate Crocker is to be relieved of her position at the post by one of Grif's fellow passengers.
 Kate is upset at losing her job but Grif says she can do the books at the Tucson office to which she agrees.
 On their way to Tucson they are held up by men, led by Ira Prentiss, in a black coach covered in steel.
 One of the men is to take the stage close enough to Tucson to drop the passengers off before stealing the coach.
 The other men are going to take Grif back to their base, after stealing his money.
 They imply to Grif that they are taking the coaches to help the southern cause.
 On their way to their base, Maroon ranch, Grif escapes after shooting the driver, former Butterfield employee and friend Sam.
 When Jim Maroon, leader of the gang and Maroon Wagon Trains, finds out that Grif was kidnapped instead of being killed as instructed is very angry.